LSAT Registration — Information for US Test Registrants

 The test consists of four 35-minute sections of multiple-choice questions.
 Three of the four sections contribute to the test taker's score.

-These sections include: one Logical Reasoning section, one Analytical Reasoning section, and one Reading Comprehension section.
+These sections include: two Logical Reasoning sections and one Reading Comprehension section.
 An unscored fourth section typically is used to pre-test new questions or to pre-equate new test forms.

 The placement of this unscored section, which is commonly referred to as the “experimental section”, varies for each administration of the test.